turbo-badex/kubernetes-homelab/README.md

-<<<<<<< HEAD
-# ⚙️ K3s Homelab Automation with Ansible
+# ⚙️ K3s Homelab Automation

-This project automates the setup and teardown of a lightweight Kubernetes (K3s) cluster across virtual machines provisioned in a homelab — specifically tailored for Proxmox + cloud-init environments.
+This project automates the setup and teardown of a lightweight Kubernetes (K3s) cluster across virtual machines provisioned in a homelab, specifically tailored for Proxmox + cloud-init environments.

 ## 📌 Features
 =======